nmpotential/template-go-cli/README.md

-5. - [ ] Read Argument(s), below argument validation statement:
+5. - [ ] Read Argument, below argument validation statement:

-      - [ ] Invoke suitable functions to ensure consistency when reading command line arguments provided by the user, ```os.Args[1]``` passing as the argument - Note: index 0 is assigned to the executable by default
+      - [ ] Invoke suitable functions to ensure consistency when reading command line arguments provided by the user, ```os.Args[1]``` passing as the argument - Note: index 0, ```os.Args[0]``` is assigned to the executable by default
-      - [ ] Assign the result to the previously defined variable that will be parsed into the CLI.
+      - [ ] Assign the result to the previously defined variable that will be parsed as an argument into the CLI.

     **Example:**
  ```
-	originUnit := strings.ToUpper(os.Args[1])
+ 	// Invoke strings.ToUpper function to ensure consistency when reading command line
+      	originUnit value provided by the user
+	originUnit := strings.ToUpper(os.Args[1])// originUnit is the 2nd [1] argument parsed into CLI, executable is 1st argument [0] by default
 ```

-6. - [ ] Read Keyboard Inputs
+6. - [ ] Read Keyboard Input

+      - [ ] Print statement that will prompt user to enter desired input that will be read from the terminal
+      - [ ] Invoke the fmt.Scanln() function, passing the address to the keyboard
+      input variable that as the argument.
+      - [ ] Assign the two return values to the variables _ and err respectively.
+      - [ ] Next, create an if statement checking if err != nil, and if that's true, invoke the printError() function, passing the error responsible for handling issues with keyboard input that will be read from the terminalas its argument.

 7. - [ ] Func